LambdaTest/documentation/docs/mantis-integration.md

 * You can set the severity as well as the priority of the bug.
 * You can mention the summary as well for better visibility on dashboard.
 * You also get to post a description to help relate the cause of the issue or the task.
-* If you have got a lot to convey then you can do so by populating the “Additional Information”.
+* If you have got a lot to convey then you can do so by populating the "Additional Information".
 ---

 <img loading="lazy" src={require('../assets/images/mantis-integration/mantis-integration-13.webp').default} alt="mantis integration" width="1365" height="647" className="doc_img"/>

-**Step 6:** Click on “Create Bug” & observe it being successfully marked through a single click effort.
+**Step 6:** Click on "Create Bug" & observe it being successfully marked through a single click effort.
 Once you hit the button, you will get prompt messages on top of your Virtual Machine indicating the progress of bug logging.
-You will get a prompt message in few seconds mentioning “Bug successfully marked” indicating that the issue has been successfully pushed to the respective workspace.
+You will get a prompt message in few seconds mentioning "Bug successfully marked" indicating that the issue has been successfully pushed to the respective workspace.

 <img loading="lazy" src={require('../assets/images/mantis-integration/Capture15.webp').default} alt="mantis integration" width="345" height="75" className="doc_img"/>